thebithead/nuodb-operator/README.md

 * Demonstrate Continuous Availability
 * Demonstrate Visual Monitoring Using NuoDB Insights

 The following videos provide a walk-thru of each feature area mentioned above.
-These videos show NuoDB running in Red Hat OpenShift, but the sample steps can be performed in any NuoDB supported Kubernetes environment.
+These videos show NuoDB running in Red Hat OpenShift, but the sample steps can be performed in any NuoDB supported Kubernetes managed environment.

    [NuoDB in OpenShift v3.11 video](https://www.youtube.com/playlist?list=PLQJ_WGDxAYCG340ODaOACaG9KIG6IQBYL)